 Bridging the Arab Maghreb and the Sahel region, Mauritania is one of the poorest countries in the world.

-EU humanitarian aid continues to support the most vulnerable through food, health, nutrition, and protection assistance.
+EU humanitarian aid continues to support the most vulnerable through food, health, nutrition, protection and education in emergency assistance.

 What are the needs?